hackupc/legal-page/_documents/terms_and_conditions.md

 **The "Organizer"** refers to HACKERS AT UPC, with NIF/VAT G66642778 and address at C/ Jordi Girona, num.
 1, Campus Nord UPC, Edifici Omega, D.S103, 08034, Barcelona (Spain) and contact e-mail address [contact@hackupc.com](mailto:contact@hackupc.com).

-**The "Participant"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer by competing in the Hacktaton.
+**The "On site Participant"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer by competing in the Hackathon.

+**The "Online Participant"** refers to the participant that attends the hackathon in the online modality exclusively.

 **The "Attendee"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer in any other role that is not the role of Participant.
 It includes the following: Sponsor, Judge, Mentor, Organizer, Volunteer and other attendees.

-**The event "HackUPC"** refers to the Event organized by the Organizer, which is a Hackathon.
-Hackathons are awesome events full of creativity, technology and passionate tech-related students collaborating and creating.
-This year, 2021, eventually HackUPC will be held online using our own or third party services such as online platforms for colaboration, communications and participants registration.
+**The event "HackUPC"** refers to the Event organized by the **Organizer**, which is a Hackathon.
+Hackathons are awesome events full of creativity, technology, and passionate tech-related students collaborating and creating.
+This year, 2022, HackUPC will be held online and in-person in a hybrid format using a combination of our own and third-party services such as online platforms for collaboration, communications, and participants registration.

-**The "Swag"** refers to any gift provided by The Organizer or any HackUPC sponsor or partner in any physical or online form with no cost.
+**The "Swag"** refers to any gift provided by **The Organizer** or any HackUPC sponsor or partner in any physical or online form with no cost.

 ## CLAUSES

 ## 1. OBJECT

-By virtue of this Agreement the Participant or Attendee agrees to participate in the event HackUPC organized by HACKERS AT UPC, which is the first student Hackathon in Spain.
+By virtue of this Agreement, the Participant or Attendee agrees to participate in the event HackUPC organized by HACKERS AT UPC, which is the first student Hackathon in Spain.

-These T&C apply to both the Participants and the Attendees, although some of its clauses may only be applicable to the Participant given their role in the Hackaton.
+This T&C apply to both the Participants and the Attendees, although some of its clauses may only apply to the Participant given their role in the Hackaton.

-HACKERS AT UPC is an association that promotes technology, creativity and innovation and organizes events, primarily Hackathons, which takes place once a year.
+HACKERS AT UPC is an association that promotes technology, creativity, and innovation and organizes events, primarily Hackathons, which take place once a year.

+## 2.Hybrid hackathon

+HackUPC will be held in an hybrid format.
+This means that there will be two modalities of participation: online and on site.

+- On site Participants and Online participants may recieve different swag.
+- Online participants by accepting this T&C renounce to recieve any kind of compensation for not reciving the same swag as On site Participants.
+- On site Participants may recive food and a a place to sleep(to be determiated by the organization) during the hackathon from the organization.
+- Online participants by accepting this T&C renounce to recieve any kind of compensation for not recieving food and a place to sleep by the organization.
+- Only Online participants living in spain are elegible to participate and win in any kind of online giveaway.
+- Prizes of activities organized by the organization may differ depending on the type of activity(Online, On site, both) and the winner (On site Participant or Online participant).
+-

-## 2. HackUPC COMPETITION RULES
+## 3. HackUPC COMPETITION RULES

 These are the HackUPC competition rules.
 They are a customized version of the standard competition rules used at MLH Member Hackathons.
 If you have a suggestion for these rules or a question about them, please submit it to the e-mail address provided.

 ### The spirit of the competition

 Remember that Hackathons are like marathons.
-Some people go to compete but most people take part to better themselves and have fun.
+Some people go to compete, but most people take part to better themselves and have fun.
 Whatever the reason is you're at a Hackathon, make sure you're upholding the hacker spirit by collaborating with other teams, helping beginners, and having fun.

 ### The rules of the competition

 1. There is no minimum team size, however, the maximum size is 4 people.
 There will be 1 prize for each member of the team, independently of the team size.
+1. Teams can be made of a combination of online and on site participants.
+This won't change any form of judging criteria but it may change the way the team project is presented to the judges.
+1. Having and hybrid team composed of online and on site participants may change the way the team presents the project in the closing ceremony.
 1. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, judges, sponsors, or in any other privileged position at the event.
 Volunteers are allowed to participate in their free time, accepting the extra difficulty of hacking and volunteering at the same time, but their role won't give them any judging advantage in front of the rest of participants.
 1. All team members should be accepted into the hackathon by the organization and registered into the online platforms used before and during the event.
 1. All team members should be reachable by any member of the organization team during the event.